kirbylink/warp/BUILD.md

 ### Linux Development Environment Requirements

 This repository has been built and tested on Debian 12.10 (Bookworm) on an AMD64 architecture.
+You should plan for at least **15 GB** of free disk space for all dependencies and build artifacts.

 #### Required Package List